-GS-365 Climate Change Over Earth History
+GS-365 Climate Change Over Earth History LASC Categories: WAC

 Prerequisites: EN-102 and either GS-140 or GS-235.
-A record of change climate on Earth, methods used to reconstruct past climates relevance of past changes to the current climate.
+A record of climate change on Earth; methods used to reconstruct past climates; relevance of past changes to the current climate.